zapu/kb-wireguard/README.md

 IP addresses are mapped per device (not per user).
 This way, a single user can use this to connect all of their devices, no matter where physically they are and what public network they are connected to.

+The convention is to use `100.0.0.x` addresses but that's not a technical requirement, it's simply a quick&dirty design decision.

 ### Benefits of using Keybase

 There is a central resource that can store peering source of truth that's protected by users' and teams' signature chains.
 Keybase can't inject new peers into users' VPNs.